gemini-cli-extensions/postgres/README.md

 ## Why Use the Postgres Extension?

 *   **Natural Language Management:** Stop wrestling with complex commands.
-Provision infrastructure, manage users, and query data by describing what you want in plain English.
+Explore schemas and query data by describing what you want in plain English.
 *   **Seamless Workflow:** Stay in your CLI.
 No need to constantly switch contexts to the GCP console for common database tasks.
-*   **Full Lifecycle Control:** Manage the entire lifecycle of your database, from creating clusters and instances to exploring schemas and running queries.
 *   **Code Generation:** Accelerate development by asking Gemini to generate data classes and other code snippets based on your table schemas.

 ## Prerequisites